 Even if you get loot from the current savage raids, your BiS will still require some Tomestone equipment as well, so be sure you’re hitting the weekly cap if you can.

 The Challenge Log is a reliable source of combat experience, noncombat experience, companion experience, MGP, and several other currencies.
 And of course, you’ll get a ton of gil from doing most of the challenges which is always useful.

 This is one of those activities where you get to choose how much or how little you dive into it each week, and where you want to spend your efforts and gain rewards that are important to you.
 If you love PvP, there are challenges for that.
 The Gold Saucer category has tons of MGP rewards.
 Even Eureka has a whole set of challenges to give you a boost to your Eureka levels.

 Each of the expansion areas (and your Grand Company) will have a board where you can pick up the weekly Elite Mark Bill.
 It shows a target worth 100 of that expansion’s respective currency.

-The ARR one is usually the most tedious to find, but I’m still doing them for the easy 100 Allied Seals until I finish up all my riding maps for the ARR zones.
+The ARR one is usually the most tedious to find (but made so much easier now that you can fly in ARR!), but I’m still doing them for the easy 100 Allied Seals until I finish up all my riding maps for the ARR zones.
 Heavensward and Stormblood each have Elite Marks for a total of 200 Centurio Seals, and if you’re level 80 in Shadowbringers you can slay that mark for 100 sacks of nuts.